Kotlin/hyperlight-wasm/README.md

+# Kotlin fork of Hyperlight-Wasm
+This only exists to enable [the Kotlin/hyperlight-wasm-http-example](https://github.com/Kotlin/hyperlight-wasm-http-example), which runs a web server as a guest in hyperlight.
+There were a few very specific changes necessary to make Kotlin work in that scenario.

 # Hyperlight-Wasm - Run Wasm Modules in a Virtual Machine backed sandbox

 _Hyperlight-Wasm_ is a component that enables Wasm Modules to be run inside lightweight  Virtual Machine backed Sandbox.
 Its purpose is to enable applications to  safely run untrusted or third party Wasm code within a VM with very low latency/overhead.
 It is built on top of [Hyperlight](https://github.com/hyperlight-dev/hyperlight).